fbpx

 I’m not going to lie, cacio e pepe pronunciation was REALLY hard for me!
 It took a ton of practice.
 (I’m serious.)

-Phonetically, it’s pronounced [kaˈtʃo e ˈpeːpe] but I think it’s best to listen to the pronunciation here.
+Phonetically, it’s pronounced kaa-chee-ow ee peh-pay but I think it’s best to listen to the pronunciation here.
+Keep listening and practicing until you get it and then you’ll be glad you know how to say it. ๐Ÿ™‚

 Can I use Parmesan cheese for cacio e pepe?

-You can use Parmesan cheese in cacio e pepe pasta ….but Pecorino Romano is the traditional cheese and is preferred as it has a stronger flavor.
-I tried both and while Parmesan will work, we liked it better with Pecorino Romano.
+You can use Parmesan cheese in cacio e pepe pasta, but Pecorino Romano is the traditional cheese to use.
+I tried both and while Parmesan will work, Pecorino Romano is recommended as it has a saltier and stronger flavor and will give it a more authentic flavor.
+Parmesan won’t be quite as flavorful.

 Why is my cheese clumping?